edgarsguide/python-neuro2018/README.md

 ### Signing up on Slack

 Throughout the course, I will be using [Slack](https://slack.com) for making answering questions and making announcements.
-Click [**here**](https://join.slack.com/t/edgarsguide/signup) sure to sign up for Edgar's Guide Slack.
+Be sure to sign up to Edgar's Guide Slack group by [**clicking here**](https://join.slack.com/t/edgarsguide/signup) .
 Your will need to use the school's email address to sign up.

 ### Installing Python on your system